pedrolsazevedo/TICK-Speedtest-Grafana/README.md

    1.1 You need to edit the `/etc/influxdb/influxdb.conf`

-   1.2 You can use your on configuration our this [influxdb.conf](config/influxdb.conf).
+   1.2 You can use your on configuration or this [influxdb.conf](config/influxdb.conf).

    **Note**: This configuration file is very simple and should be revised to work with your environment.